samrap/acf-fluent/readme.md

 ### Contributing

 ACF Fluent is still in its early stages.
-Issues, PRs, and enhancement ideas are _highly_ encouraged and appreciated.
+Issues, PRs, and enhancement ideas are encouraged and appreciated.

 ---